 Cancer risk statistics can't help us to identify who will get particular cancers.
 But they can sometimes help us to know who may have a higher risk than other people in the general population.

-Statistics can't tell you exactly what will happen to you personally.
-They are information that applies to a group or population of people from which the statistics were calculated.
+Statistics can't tell you exactly what will happen to you.
+They are information that applies to a group of people, from which doctors calculated the statistics from.
 This could be tens, hundreds or thousands of people.

-You and your situation are unique.
-As there is no one else quite like you, then no statistics are able to give you exact answers about the outcome of your particular cancer.
+You and your situation are unique, as there is no one else quite like you.
+So no statistics are able to give you exact answers about the outcome of your particular cancer.

 Statistics and treatment

-Statistics can sometimes be used by you and your doctor to help choose which treatments are most likely to benefit you.
-Some computer programmes compare the results of many trials to give statistics on the likely benefits of different treatments.
-One that you might hear mentioned is called Adjuvant!
-Online.
+Your doctors can sometimes use statistics to help choose which treatments are most likely to benefit you.
+Some computer programmes can give statistics on the likely benefits of different treatments.
+One that you might hear mentioned is Adjuvant!
+Online, or Predict for breast cancer.
 Doctors might use programmes like this to predict how well particular treatments may work for you.

 To find detailed information about cancer statistics for all types of cancer, go to our Cancer Stats section.